rjpgt/gophercisestext/Exercise_1.md

 The [io.Reader](https://golang.org/pkg/io/#Reader) and [io.Writer](https://golang.org/pkg/io/#Writer) are some of the most often used interfaces in Go.
 That is because they are very simple and have one method each.
 The `Reader` interface makes it easy to read not just from files but from strings, memory buffers, and byte slices as well.
 Similarly the `http.ResponseWriter` in the `net/http` package implements the `Writer` interface and this would allow us to use `fmt.Fprintf` to print to it if we wanted.

 Since we expect the csv file to be reasonably small we read it all at once.
-If there are no errors we print out the lines for now.
+If there are no errors we just print out the lines for now.

 ```Go
 package main